Apple, Qualcomm gird for next phase of patent battle after mixed U.S. rulings | MarketScreener

 But the stocks reversed direction in late trading after the announcement of the binding decision that favoured Apple.
 Apple shares were up .73 percent and Qualcomm shares down .69 percent.

-Qualcomm has filed lawsuits in the United States, China, Germany and other countries alleging the iPhone uses its technology without authorization.
+Qualcomm has filed lawsuits in the United States, China, Germany and other countries accusing iPhone of using its technology without authorization.

 Qualcomm has won sales bans against Apple in China and Germany, though the China ban has not been enforced and Apple resumed sales of phones in Germany by shipping phones with only Qualcomm chips.

-But Apple has also racked up victories by having many of Qualcomm's patents invalidated, at least on a preliminary basis.
-And the chip supplier has been dealt setbacks in its FTC trial, where a pre-trial ruling forced it to licence its technology to other chip firms.
+Apple has also racked up victories by having many of Qualcomm's patents invalidated, at least on a preliminary basis.
+And the chip supplier has been dealt setbacks in its FTC trial, where a pre-trial ruling forced it to license its technology to other chip firms.

 Of the two cases decided on Tuesday by the ITC, the ruling favourable to Apple can only be appealed to a federal court.
 The ruling favourable to Qualcomm faces review by the full six-member ITC, which will make a final decision.